jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 ```

-Next, we created our API route which is to handle a `POST` request on the `/create_user`.
-The route handler for this route takes in a parameter for the `user_data` as we get it from the client.
-Note that this is annotated to the type of the Pydantic model `UserSchema`.
+Following that, have crafted an API route intended to handle a POST request at /create_user.
+The handler for this route accepts a parameter representing the user_data obtained from the client, with its type annotated as the Pydantic model UserSchema.
 ```python
 create_user(user_data:UserSchema)
 ```

-Basing on this data, we create a `new_user` dictionary and add it to our `users` list.
+Using this `user_data`, we construct a new_user dictionary and append it to our users list.
 ```python
    new_user = {
       "username" : user_data.username,